sloanelauren/MyLittleLibrary/README.md

 ## Project Setup

-To setup MyLittleLibrary begin with cloning the repo.
-Then in the terminal run "npm install".
+To setup MyLittleLibrary begin with cloning the repo, then in the terminal run "npm install".

 ```sh
 npm install